ryanrudolfoba/SteamDeck-Clover-dualboot/README.md

 I've been using this script since December 2022 and a lot of users are reporting success too.
 You are in good hands - I know what I'm doing but I just need the standard disclaimer to protect myself from any liability.

-## Upcoming Version (unreleased and no ETA, this is just to track things I have in mind that will be in the next version)
-- Clover 5152 (completed)
-- Support Pop!_OS (completed)
-- Additional Windows splash / boot logos (completed)
-- Remove support for Windows To Go sdcard (completed)
-- SteamOS custom splash / boot logo
-- Automatically remove rEFInd if it is previously installed
-- Add support for the upcoming 1200p screen mod

 ## What's New (as of May 24 2023)
 1. cleanup the Clover Toolbox menu so it is easier to read
 2. cleanup the config.plist